Sangam Festival 2022 – Our Special Projects

-For our 2022 Festival, we have partnered with a wide range of cultural organisations to present a programme of Special Projects to run alongside our events and activities.
-Some of these projects will produce online outputs, others will result in a final event, which will be listed on the calendar of our What’s On page.
+For our 2022 Festival, we partnered with a wide range of cultural organisations to present a programme of Special Projects to run alongside our events and activities.
+Some of these projects produced online outputs, others resulted in a final event.

 A Quest for Roti